jansithiya/phyloTreemap/README.md

 ### 3. Parameters Control

-Displays all html elements to control the tree related parameters in display level such as dendogram or regular phylogram; Also the input to collapse the depth of the tree and other styling attributes depending on the display layout chosen
+Displays all html elements to control the tree related parameters in display level such as tile for the treemap (squarify, slice&dice, binary, etc., ) and style attributes

 ![alt text](assets/PHY2.png "phyloTreemap User Interface")